TownLake/blog-samrhea-legacy/content/posts/2024/2024-04-27-icloud-lockout/index.md

 **3. Account Username Control**

 This is the most vexing.
 If someone hijacks my account or if Apple inadvertently  killed it, would I be able to create a new account with the same username - if that username is a custom email and not an `@me` address?
 I don't know.
 I doubt it.
-I'd have to almost start a new life on this front...
+I'd have to almost start a new life...